-Our expenses may increase in connection with our ongoing activities, particularly as we continue the clinical development of SER-287, including conducting the Phase 2b clinical study, continue the clinical development of SER-109, including conducting the Phase 3 clinical study, initiate clinical studies of SER-401, and continue to research, develop and initiate clinical trials of SER-301 and our other product candidates.
+Our expenses may increase in connection with our ongoing activities, particularly as we continue the clinical development of SER-109, continue the clinical development of SER-287, including conducting the Phase 2b clinical study, including conducting the Phase 3 clinical study, continue clinical studies of SER-401, and continue to research, develop and initiate clinical trials of SER-301, SER-155 and our other product candidates.
 In addition, if we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Furthermore, we have incurred and expect to continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.

-We expect that our existing cash and cash equivalents will be sufficient to fund our operating expenses and capital expenditure requirements into the first quarter of 2021.
-This estimate excludes net cash flows from future business development activities.
+We expect that our cash, cash equivalents and investments as of March 31, 2020 will be sufficient to fund our operating expenses, debt service obligations and capital expenditure requirements into the second quarter of 2021, subject to compliance with the conditions and covenants of our Loan and Security Agreement with Hercules Capital, Inc. This estimate excludes net cash flows from future business development activities.
 In addition, the specifics of existing and future clinical trial activities could impact capital requirements and cash projections.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- the progress and results of our clinical studies; - the cost of manufacturing clinical supplies for our product candidates; - the scope, progress, results and costs of pre-clinical development, laboratory testing and clinical trials for our other product candidates, including SER-301; - · the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including entering into licensing or collaboration arrangements for product candidates.
+- the impact of the COVID-19 pandemic; - the progress and results of our clinical studies; - the cost of manufacturing clinical supplies for our product candidates; - the scope, progress, results and costs of pre-clinical development, laboratory testing and clinical trials for our other product candidates; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims;

+- the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including entering into licensing or collaboration arrangements for product candidates.